Bring Your Own Device (BYOD)

 Computing and Cybersafety Information (.pdf Format; 238Kb)

 As new technologies continue to change the world in which we live, they also provide many new and positive educational benefits for classroom instruction.
 To encourage this growth, Rangiora High School allows students to bring a personal digital device into school and connect to our free filtered ultra fast broadband (UFB) wifi network.
-Students may bring any personal mobile device that they may have, e.g. a netbook, a laptop, or a tablet.
+Students may bring any personal mobile device that they may have, e.g. a Chromebook, a netbook, a laptop, or a tablet.

 Our recommended device specifications are listed below.

-To access the school's filtered wifi, students need to accept the terms and conditions on daily login.
+To access the school's filtered wifi, students need to accept the terms and conditions on login.
 These are available here:

 RHS Wifi access terms and conditions.

 Students will be able to use their devices only at the invitation of their teacher.
 A student does not have the ‘right’ to use his or her device, and is not permitted to use it if this is against the wishes of the teacher.
 It is the teacher’s decision when and whether or not technology is used in the classroom.